Skip to main content

 High memory usage

-Too many gateway sessions, model calls, or background tasks Reduce concurrency, inspect process memory, and scale the VPS if the workload is valid.
+Too many gateway sessions, model calls, or background tasks Reduce concurrency, inspect process memory, review logs, and scale the VPS if the workload is valid.

 Ready to run PicoClaw on an always-on VPS?